DevEightOneSixFour/SpaceX_Challenge/README.md

 # SpaceX_Challenge

+## Hello
+My name is Seacriest Brown and this is my submission for the Senior Android position with Global Payments Tech Stack
+- MVVM with Clean Code Architecture
+- RecyclerView/ListAdapter
+- Retrofit with OkHTTP
+- Room
+- Hilt
+- Glide

+## Challenge Parameters
 Create an application that queries the SpaceX Data API (https://api.spacexdata.com/v3/launches) to list all historical Launches and display extensive Launch details to the user.

 Summary details displayed in the list should include: